mepearson/TidyData/README.md

 * Features_info.txt

 ## Run_Analysis.R Script discussion
 The Run_Analysis.R Script loads the Samsung data and processes it to provide the tidy data sets.
+This script performs the following operations:
+* Downloads and unzips data
+* Pulls appropriate data into data frames.
+* Combine and label the assorted data, subject and activity pieces for the test and train data
+* Subset the data to include only the mean and standard deviation columns
+* Group and summarize numerical items by Subject and Activity
+* Export this tidy data set to a .txt file

 A complete descripton of the process taken in the code is included as comments in the .R file

 ## Codebook
 Variables provided in the SamsungTidyData.txt field include: